Collaborative Leadership Minor

 The College of Public Affairs Community Service and the College of Business Administration join forces to bring you a new Cross-Sector Leadership Minor

 The Collaborative Leadership Minor prepares students to collaboratively address complex, cross-sector challenges.
 Students will develop their leadership skills through developing and leading a cross-sector project, collaborating with private, nonprofit, and public sectors.
+Learn more watching this 90-second video.

 This minor allows students to gain knowledge and experiences that will enable them to: